Artists: Hyelim Jeon, Yunju Shin

 Then, one day, the cat suddenly became a postmodern monster.

 This transformation does not arise from a change in the cat itself, but from the destabilization of the conceptual framework that had sustained the relationship.
-The core of the confusion lies in the awkwardness of address and in the artist’s unconscious tendency to continue perceiving the cat as a younger brother, thereby remaining little nuna herself.
-Crucially, this confusion cannot be reduced to a conventional, human-centered understanding of gender.
-Rather, it reveals how gendered language functions—and where it falters—when extended to relationships with non-human beings.
+The core of the confusion lies in the awkwardness of address and in the artist’s unconscious tendency to continue perceiving the cat as occupying the position of a younger male—thereby allowing her to remain

 From a posthuman perspective, the cat occupies an ambiguous position, neither fully inside nor entirely outside human systems of meaning.
 Humans can situate themselves as speaking subjects through linguistic self-reference, while animals do not participate in language in this way.
 Interpreting this situation solely as a “gender issue” therefore risks reproducing an anthropocentric logic, one that assumes human modes of identity formation and self-definition to be universally applicable.
 The artist’s confusion emerges precisely from the impossibility of such application.